 Feature address 01h (timing mode) operation is unique.
 If SET FEATURES is used to modify the interface type, the target will be busy for ^tITC.
-See Table 30 (page 89) for details.

-Figure 20: SET FEATURES (EFh) Operation
+Figure 41: SET FEATURES (EFh) Operation

 GET FEATURES (EEh)

 The GET FEATURES (EEh) command reads the subfeature parameters (P1-P4) from the specified feature address.
 This command is accepted by the target only when all die (LUNs) on the target are idle.